GregAbram/HiLat/README.md

 If there is no picks.csv file (that is, the file specified in the Picker, Slicer, Clipper and Disks filters doesn't exist or is empty, no slicing will happen.   **Full saving of visualization state therefore requires that the picks.csv file be explicitly saved and restored**.
 Restoring a state without restoring the correct picks.csv file will produce unexpected results.

+### Note:

+Added a 'Reverse' property to Clipper and Disks to reverse the sense of siomple slices.

 ## TruncatePathLine

 A python programmable filter to truncate pathlines by age.  age=0 is the head of the pathline